Regulation of nanotechnology: Newness

 Nanomedicines are just beginning to enter drug regulatory processes, but within a few decades could comprise a dominant group within the class of innovative pharmaceuticals, the current thinking of government safety and cost-effectiveness regulators appearing to be that these products give rise to few if any nano-specific issues.
 Some academics (such as Thomas Alured Faunce) have challenged that proposition and suggest that nanomedicines may create unique or heightened policy challenges for government systems of cost-effectiveness as well as safety regulation.
 There are also significant public good aspects to the regulation of nanotechnology, particularly with regard to ensuring that industry involvement in standard-setting does not become a means of reducing competition and that nanotechnology policy and regulation encourages new models of safe drug discovery and development more systematically targeted at the global burden of disease.

 Self-regulation attempts may well fail, due to the inherent conflict of interest in asking any organization to police itself.
 If the public becomes aware of this failure, an external, independent organization is often given the duty of policing them, sometimes with highly punitive measures taken against the organization.
 The Food and Drug Administration notes that it only regulates on the basis of voluntary claims made by the product manufacturer.
 If no claims are made by a manufacturer, then the FDA may be unaware of nanotechnology being employed.

 Yet regulations worldwide still fail to distinguish between materials in their nanoscale and bulk form.
 This means that nanomaterials remain effectively unregulated; there is no regulatory requirement for nanomaterials to face new health and safety testing or environmental impact assessment prior to their use in commercial products, if these materials have already been approved in bulk form.
 The health risks of nanomaterials are of particular concern for workers who may face occupational exposure to nanomaterials at higher levels, and on a more routine basis, than the general public.

 International law

 There is no international regulation of nanoproducts or the underlying nanotechnology.
 Nor are there any internationally agreed definitions or terminology for nanotechnology, no internationally agreed protocols for toxicity testing of nanoparticles, and no standardized protocols for evaluating the environmental impacts of nanoparticles.
 Moreover, nanomaterials do not fall within the scope of existing international treaties regulating toxic chemicals.

 Since products that are produced using nanotechnologies will likely enter international trade, it is argued that it will be necessary to harmonize nanotechnology standards across national borders.
 There is concern that some countries, most notably developing countries, will be excluded from international standards negotiations.
-The Institute for Food and Agricultural Standards notes that “developing countries should have a say in international nanotechnology standards development, even if they lack capacity to enforce the standards". (p.
-14).
+The Institute for Food and Agricultural Standards notes that "developing countries should have a say in international nanotechnology standards development, even if they lack capacity to enforce the standards".

 Concerns about monopolies and concentrated control and ownership of new nanotechnologies were raised in community workshops in Australia in 2004.